“If you don’t know your options, you don’t have any”. (Diana Korte and Roberta Scaer)

 - Tuning in to your baby with Dunstan Baby Language;

-- Finding time and space as a couple after baby’s born.
+- Finding time and space as a couple after baby is born.

-Our Childbirth, Breastfeeding & Newborn Care Classes cost ₩550,000 (VAT included), covering attendance for both mom and her partner (or another supporter), handouts, and light refreshments.
+Our Prenatal Education Course costs ₩650,000, covering attendance for both mom and her partner (or another supporter), handouts, and light refreshments*.
 In an effort to support the Planet, our handouts are provided in digital format and we encourage our class participants to bring their tablets or notebooks.
 Printed handouts are available at an extra charge.

 Classes are held in Busan and anywhere there is demand for a minimum of three couples.

-Fees include participation for mom and her partner or other accompanying support person, handouts, and email support whenever you have questions.
-For travelling classes, transportation fees apply.
+Fees include participation for mom and her partner or other accompanying support person, handouts, and email/phone/text support whenever you have questions.
+For travelling classes, transportation fees may apply.